-In this study, the reduction of feed intake in heat-stressed chicks may be due to the natural mechanism to minimize heat production during HS [39, 40], which may be responsible of reduced BWG.
+In this study, the reduction of FI in heat-stressed chicks may be due to the natural mechanism to minimize heat production during HS [39,40], which may be responsible of reduced BWG.
 However, in this study, supplementing illite and zeolite significantly improved BWG up to the NC group level.
-It has been reported that the ADG of broilers supplemented with 0.1% montmorillonite, which has a similar composition to illite, is significantly improved [41].
-Qin et al. [41] also reported that montmorillonite supplementation has no significant effect on F:G. Such growth performance improvement due to illite is because illite is a non-antibiotic and antibacterial substance [42].
-Additives bearing clinoptilolite with zinc, such as zeolite, can improve ADG and F:G of broilers [43, 44].
-The reason why the BW was significantly improved in the treatment group supplemented with CM might be because CM has the ability to reduce the passage rate of digested matter in the gastrointestinal tract, thereby allowing nutrients to be more thoroughly digested with a longer digestion time [20].
+It has been reported that the average daily gain (ADG) of broilers supplemented with 0.1% montmorillonite, which has a similar composition to illite, is significantly improved [41].
+Qin et al. [41] also reported that montmorillonite supplementation has no significant effect on feed: gain (F:G).
+Such growth performance is improved due to illite for non-antibiotic and antibacterial [42].
+Additives bearing clinoptilolite with zinc, such as zeolite, can improve ADG and F: G of broilers [43,44].
+The reason why the BW was significantly improved in the treatment group supplemented with CM might be that has the ability to reduce the passage rate of digested matter in the gastrointestinal tract, thereby allowing nutrients to be more thoroughly digested with a longer digestion time [20].
 In this study, a treatment group supplemented with organic chromium was also added to alleviate chromium deficiency caused by HS.
 HS has a major adverse effect on broilers by increasing chromium excretion, resulting in impaired carbohydrate and protein metabolism, decreased insulin sensitivity of peripheral tissues, and decreased growth performance [45].
 Supplementation with organic chromium in this study did not show significant BWG or FCR improvement.
-In a previous study, supplementation of chromium showed a significant effect on the growth performance of broilers [46, 47].
-In contrast to this study, in several studies, the supplementation of chromium in feed was shown to be helpful in improving growth performance, but this is different from this experimental environment (HS), and it seems to show different differences due to organic passivation of chromium.
+In a previous study, supplementation of chromium showed a significant effect on the growth performance in broilers [46,47].
+In contrast to this study, several studies, the supplementation of chromium in feed was shown to be helpful in improving growth performance, but this is thought to be different results due to the experimental environment and organic chelation of chromium.
 Therefore, additional research is needed on the appropriate level and the exact mechanism involved in the effect of organic chromium.